icy/bash-coding-style/README.md

 It helps to have a little fun with scripting, not to create new war/bias conversations.

-Feel free to break the rules at time you can; it's important that you will always love what you would have written down..., because scripts can be too fragile, too hard to maintain, or so many people hate them...
+Feel free to break the rules any time you can; it's important that you will always love what you would have written because scripts can be too fragile, too hard to maintain, or so many people hate them...
-And it's also important to have a consistent way in your whole script.
+And it's also important to have a consistent way in your scripts.

 * [Naming and styles](#naming-and-styles)
   * [Tabs and Spaces](#tabs-and-spaces)